Pratyushrai2004/Expense-Tracker-/README.md

 ##  Set up environment variables:
 - Create a `.env` file in the `backend` directory.
 - Define variables such as `DB_URI`, `JWT_SECRET`, etc.

+go to Master Branch for the source code